yoshida-lab/XenonPy/docs/source/features.rst

 In general, the need for transfer learning occurs when there is a limited supply of training data, but there are many other promising applications in materials science as described in [3]_.

-XenonPy offers a simple-to-use **tool chain** to seamlessly perform transfer learning with the given pre-trained models.
+XenonPy offers a simple-to-use toolchain to seamlessly perform transfer learning with the given pre-trained models.
-Given a target property, by using the transfer learning module of XenonPy, the **models** can be used as the machine learning acquired descriptors (the neural descriptors) as demonstrated in [3]_.
+Given a target property, by using the transfer learning module of XenonPy, a source model can be treated as a generator of machine learning acquired descriptors, so-called the neural descriptors, as demonstrated in [3]_.

 See tutorials at :doc:`tutorial/6-transfer-learning` for learning how to do the frozen feature transfer learning in XenonPy.